If you’ve got a toddler, springtime can mean a lot of fun!

 Get outside your comfort zone.
 You don’t have to go wild here and spend a ton of money either.

-All I’m saying is go a little bigger that you usually would.
+All I’m saying is go a little bigger than you usually would.

 #9 Have A Dance Party